 Every year on Eid Muslims around world wear new clothes, offer Eid prayers, have traditional foods, sweets and welcome this propitious and religious event of Eid ul Fitr.
 Muslims all over world celebrate Eid with their family, friends and beloved ones.
 It is one of the best way to Eid Mubarak Wishes for Friends.

 We give here some Eid Quotes that makes your eid special.

 - Wishing you and your family a very happy, prosperous and blissful Eid Day!

 - May this Eid be beginning of another successful year in your life.
-Chaand Mubarak to you and your lovely family!
+Chand Mubarak to you and your lovely family!

 - Wishing you and your family blessed Eid, may this Eid be filled with thinking about what’s good for others.
 Eid Mubarak!

 - Accept my deep heart prayers for you successful life on this day of Eid.
 Wish you a Happy Eid.

 - May your life be always beautiful, peaceful and prosperous.
 Eid Mubarak to you and your family.